Mekhi Lewis

 Mekhi Kevin Lewis (born April 29, 1999) is an American freestyle and folkstyle wrestler.
-In freestyle, he was the 2018 junior world champion and the US national runner-up in 2019.
+In freestyle, he was the 2018 Junior World Champion and the US National runner-up in 2019.
 As a folkstyle wrestler, Lewis is an NCAA Division I champion and ACC champion out of Virginia Tech and three-time NJSIAA champion as a high schooler.

 Folkstyle

 Lewis began wrestling when he was five or six years old.

 High school

 He attended Bound Brook High School in New Jersey and went on to win two NJSIAA titles during his high school wrestling years.
-He was also in the football varsity team.
+He was also on the football varsity team.

 College

 When he was a high school senior, Lewis committed to Virginia Tech.

 2017-2018

 Lewis chose to redshirt and competed unattached and compiled a record of 28 wins and 2 losses, winning multiple open tournaments such as the Hokie, Wolfpack, Storm, Appalachian, and Edinboro Opens.
 He also placed fourth at the Southern Scuffle.